 This is the way I bang out briskets.
 There’s so many smoked brisket recipes I just stick to what I know tastes good when guests are involved.
 This probably isn’t competition legal but it’s the law here.
 Back in the day a pitmasters thermometer was his hand a his proof of concept was the line waiting to get some.
 A pitmaster didn’t know he was one and

 The original dinner was going to be a meatloaf but things changed from the grocery to home.
 They came out great and I can’t say I’ve ever cooked a meatball so blingy.

 One of our premier spots in Houston to get decadent unchallenged fajitas is Pappasito’s.
 I don’t know how they do it but I always aim for that bar when making relations with a fajita.
-Anyways, before I jabber about my history of the gadamn fajita, they were always
+Anyways, before I jabber about my history of the fajita, they were always

-Texas chili does not have beans, there settled that.
-It also doesn’t mean I don’t like red beans in my chili.
+Texas chili doesn’t have beans, but that doesn’t mean you can’t a-la-cart them.
 Well, have I got a solution for you and you can call it

 Long time ago one of my elder customers used to call me early in the morning to let me know to stop by at lunch.
 She’d always have me Tupperware packed with the “surprise” lunch ranging from chicken wings to cabbage rolls.

-My Great Grandmother proly wouldn’t approve a lot of my italian recipes because I jam them with cheese and garlic.
-Quick and semi-cheap I cooked this one in a deep pan with smaller…
+My Great Grandmother proly wouldn’t approve a lot of my Italian recipes because I jam them with cheese and garlic.
+A meaty, cheesy penne pasta life’s natural sleeping pill.

 Easy to knock out and depending on the head count of your herd, plenty leftover to freeze or make some sandwiches.
-Personally I like Prego gravy in a pinch but whatever you dig go with that one.
+I like Prego gravy in a pinch but whatever you dig go with that one.